opendata-swiss/ogdch-handbook/source/content/glossar/bibliothek/geocat-examples/dataset-language.rst

 .. code-block:: xml
-    :caption: The language code is mapped form a 3 letter code to a 2 letter code
+    :caption: The language code is mapped from a 3 letter code to a 2 letter code
     :emphasize-lines: 2,5

     <gmd:language>